kannankvs/md2/Command-Reference.md

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

 ## Show Versions

+** show version **
+This command displays relevant information as the SONiC and Linux kernel version being utilized, as well as the commit-id used to build the SONiC image.
+The second section of the output displays the various docker images and their associated id’s.

 - `show version`
   - Display software component versions of the currently running SONiC image.
 This includes the SONiC image version as well as Docker image versions.
 You can find details of the SONiC image version format [here](sonic-version).
   - Example: